 What to do next

 On the Clusters page, find the created cluster and click Details in the Actions column.
 On the cluster details page, click the Basic Information tab to view the basic information about the cluster and click the Connection Information tab to view information about how to connect to the cluster.
+The following information is displayed:

-API Server Public Endpoint: the IP address and port that the Kubernetes API server of the cluster uses to provide services over the Internet.
+API Server Public Endpoint: the IP address and port that the API server of the cluster uses to provide services over the Internet.
 It allows you to manage the cluster by using kubectl or other tools on your client.

 kubectl get node